dtvu94/Kaggle_practice/Generate-Keras-model-dynamically/README.md

 ### Info
 Information:
 - Store information of the creating process

 Syntax:
-    a)  File_path: an absolute path of the creating Keras model file.
+- File_path: an absolute path of the creating Keras model file.
-    b)  Write_mode: can be append or write mode, intend to combine with existed sources.
+- Write_mode: can be append or write mode, intend to combine with existed sources.
-        For examples: "a", "w"
+    - For examples: "a", "w"
-    c)  Function_name: the name of the function which create the required model.
+- Function_name: the name of the function which create the required model.
-        For examples:
-            Function name: "MyModel" => result: def MyModel():
+    - For examples: Function name: "MyModel" => result: def MyModel():
-    d)  Comment_mode: a flag to turn on/off writing comments to the creating model function.
+- Comment_mode: a flag to turn on/off writing comments to the creating model function.
-        For examples: "True"/"Yes", "False"/"No"
+    - For examples: "True"/"Yes", "False"/"No"

 ### Parameters
 Information: